puppetlabs/puppetlabs-docker_platform/README.md

 }
 ```

-### Full Basic Example
+### Full basic example

-To install Docker, download a Ubuntu image, and run a Ubuntu-based container that does nothing except run the init process, you can use the following example manifest:
+To install Docker, download a Ubuntu image, and run a Ubuntu-based container
+that does nothing except run the init process, you can use the following
+example manifest:

 ```puppet
 class { 'docker':}